lucendio/lecture-devops-infos/content/grading/_index.md

 * convincingly participate in review session
 * allocation of all infrastructure pieces is reproducible
-* allocation of all infrastructure pieces is automated
+* allocation of all infrastructure pieces is implemented through code
 * installation & configuration of all services are reproducible
-* installation & configuration of all services are automated
+* installation & configuration of all services are implemented through code
 * idempotent provisioning
 * each service exists, is operational, and - if intended - is externally accessible
 * each service can be reached via HTTPS